Save on water

 Water is not an endless resource and we need to start using water more wisely so Territorians can enjoy a good water supply in the future.

-Use our home water use calculator to complete a home water audit and identify ways you can save.
-On average, 60% of a household's water use is in the garden, so that's a good place to start looking when considering how you can cut back.
+On average, 60 per cent of a household's water use is in the garden, so that's a good place to start looking when considering how you can cut back.